Swig-DPI/London_Energy_Consumption/README.md

-# London Metering Data
+# London Energy Metering
+  * The goal of this project was to look into the energy data provided to see if linear regression could provide a good model to predict the future energy usage.

+## Data
-  * The data was composed of two(2) sets of CSV's.
-One containing energy values on every half hour and one containing weather values on every hour.
+  * The data was composed of sets of CSV's.
+There was daily and hourly data for the energy and weather data.
+I chose to pick the hourly data sets.
+  *  The data was taken from Kraggle and is located here: https://www.kaggle.com/jeanmidev/smart-meters-in-london .